Lu Gambino: Professional career

 As the issue of his college eligibility was playing out, Gambino was being courted by several professional football teams.
-The Chicago Bears of the NFL, which had drafted him during the war, still had a strong interest in him, as did the Baltimore Colts of the All-America Football Conference (AAFC).
-Baltimore eventually acquired Gambino, and to do so, they traded their first-round 1948 draft selection to the Cleveland Browns, who selected Gambino in the twenty second round of the 1948 AAFC Draft.
+The Chicago Bears of the NFL, which had drafted him during the war, still had a strong interest in him, as did the Baltimore Colts of the All-America Football Conference (AAFC), who saw the Maryland star as a potential gate attraction.
+Baltimore eventually acquired Gambino, and to do so, they traded their first-round 1948 draft selection to the Cleveland Browns, who had selected Gambino in the 22nd round of the 1948 AAFC Draft.

-He played two seasons for the Colts from 1948 to 1949.
+Gambino played two seasons for the Colts, 1948 and 1949.
 During his first year, he saw action in nine games including one as a starter.
 On 54 carries, he rushed for a total of 194 yards and a touchdown.
 Gambino also recorded six receptions for 28 yards and made three kickoff returns for 57 yards.
 The following season, he played in ten games and started in six.
 He made 56 carries for 208 yards and ten receptions for 67 yards and a touchdown.
 At the time, Gambino was one of four Colts players who were bald.
 The Baltimore Sun published an article that explored the unusual occurrence and concluded that it had "nothing to do with wearing a helmet."
 In When the Colts Belonged to Baltimore, author William Gildea described Gambino: "In street clothes he looked like Robert Mitchum—wide-brimmed hat, long overcoat, baggy but creased trousers, a cigarette between his fingers, a craggy smile.
 Yesteryear's running back."

-Baltimore released him during the summer of 1950.
+Baltimore released Gambino late in July 1950.
+He was regarded as having been to some extent a victim of the merger between the All-America Football Conference and the NFL, which resulted in the termination of four clubs and the associated influx of 128 free agent players into the professional football market.

 In the winter, Gambino had knee surgery to correct a bone spur.
 He was then picked up by the New York Giants and placed on the reserve list in July 1951.
 His professional playing career, however, was ultimately cut short by his knee.

+Life after football

 Gambino married Vivian née Senese and lived in North Riverside, Illinois.
+He became a successful salesman and then a regional sales manager for a national whiskey company.

+Death and legacy

-He died of heart disease on July 16, 2003 at Loyola University Medical Center in Maywood, Illinois.
+He died of heart disease on July 16, 2003, at Loyola University Medical Center in Maywood, Illinois.
 Gambino was 79 years old.